Accounting – Accounts Payable

-To manage the accounts payable effectively, you should review all the details associated with these accounts to ensure only accurate and legitimate amounts are fed into your business accounting system.
+To manage the accounts payable effectively, you should review all the details associated with these accounts to ensure only accurate and legitimate amounts are fed into your business accounting system (Also see Bookkeeping Tips to Save Time and Money).
 In most cases, you will need to review the following documents.

 - Purchase orders issued by your company

 - Receiving reports that your company has issued